"When I entered ACE, I knew that I wanted to change at least one life. I have changed at least one – my own.”

 AmeriCorps and ACE

 ACE Teaching Fellows is a member program of The Corporation of National and Community Service.
-Eligible ACE teachers may enroll as AmeriCorps members and may be eligible to earn an Eli Segal Education award of $5,700.
+Eligible ACE teachers may enroll as AmeriCorps members and may be eligible to earn an Eli Segal Education award of approximately $5,700.
 For more information on AmeriCorps and the Eli Segal Education award, please visit americorps.gov.